democracyworks/hand-collection-to-vip/README_Polling_Place.md

 ### State Data

 ##### 'Missing Data'
-Indicates that there are one or more empty fields in the corresponding rows of the Polling Place Hand Collection google sheet.
+Indicates that there are one or more empty fields in the corresponding rows of the Polling Place Hand Collection Google Sheet.
 The warning detects missing values from all columns except 'directions', 'start_time', 'end_time', and 'internal_notes'.

 ##### 'Multiple Directions for the Same Polling Location'
 Indicates that a polling location is listed with multiple values in the 'directions' field.
 This can indicate that the location uses multiple rooms within the same building, depending on the time/day.
 Alternatively, this can indicate a data collection mistake, particularly if one of the values is blank.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
 Each tuple in the list includes rows from a single polling location.

 ##### 'Multiple Addresses for the Same Polling Location'
 Indicates that a polling location name is listed with multiple addresses, within the same county.
-This can indicate a data collection mistake or simply two separate polling locations with the name name.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+This can indicate a data collection mistake or simply two separate polling locations with the same name.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
 Each tuple in the list includes rows from a single polling location.

 ##### 'Problematic Cross-Street Formats'
 Indicates that the address provided is an intersection (written as cross-streets) rather than street and house number.
 The warning detects '&' and 'and' strings in the address_line column.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.

 ##### 'Missing Zipcodes from Location Addresses'
 Indicates that the address provided in the address_line column does not contain a zipcode.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.

 ##### 'Missing State Abbreviations from Location Addresses'
 Indicates that the address provided in the address_line column does not contain a state abbreviation.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.

 ##### 'Hours have ;'s Instead of :'s'
 Indicates that there are semicolons in place of colons in the start_time or end_time columns.
 This is a common data entry error and all instances must be corrected.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.

 ##### 'Dates have Invalid Years'
 Indicates that the year provided in the start_date or end_date columns is incorrect (does not match the election year).
-The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.

 ### TargetSmart Data